zephyrproject-rtos/zephyr/boards/arm/mec2016evb_assy6797/doc/index.rst

 ***************

 Please follow the jumper settings below to properly demo this board.
-Advanced users may deviate from this recomendation.
+Advanced users may deviate from this recommendation.

 Jump setting for MEC2016 EVB Assy 6797 Rev A1p0
 ===============================================